There are many myths that are out there about asbestos. Small amounts are harmless. It's easy to identify. It's safe to remove if you where a mask.

-“Asbestos has been common in building materials such as boarding, cement products, textured coating and tiles,” Gemma Voaden of Manchester-based asbestos detection and removal specialists All Survey points out.
+“Asbestos was used in building materials, such as boarding, cement products, textured coating and tiles,” Gemma Voaden of Manchester-based asbestos detection and removal specialists All Survey points out.

-Many buildings will still have asbestos-based materials, such as pipe insulation, ceiling boards, toilet cisterns and floor tiles.
+Many buildings will still contain asbestos-based materials.
+This could include pipe insulation, ceiling boards, toilet cisterns and floor tiles.

-How well is the presence of asbestos being managed on a national level?
-If a construction company or local firm of builders goes into a building to begin refurbishments, how prepared are they for the threat of asbestos?
+How well is the presence of asbestos managed on a national level?
+A construction company or local builders go into a building to begin refurbishments, are they prepared for the threat of asbestos?

-“Asbestos can be pretty much embedded in places we work and live,” Gemma explains, “which makes it really dangerous when it comes to someone carrying out otherwise routine work and suddenly disturbing it.”
+“Asbestos can be embedded in places we work and live,” Gemma explains.
+“Which makes it dangerous when it comes to someone carrying out otherwise routine work.
+They could unknowingly disturb it.”

 Disturbing asbestos releases its fibres into the air.
-If these are breathed in, then they can cause fatal lung diseases such as mesothelioma, or lung cancer; and is the cause of asbestosis.
+If these are breathed in, they can cause fatal lung diseases such as mesothelioma, or lung cancer.
+It is the cause of asbestosis.
 In fact around 5,000 people a year in the UK die from asbestos-related diseases.

-All Survey is currently campaigning for a national asbestos register, in order to help protect people from the continuing threat of asbestos in buildings and materials throughout the UK.
+All Survey is currently campaigning for a national asbestos register, to help protect people from the continuing threat of asbestos in buildings and materials throughout the UK.